What Does the USCIS Case Status “Case Was Received” Mean for My Form I-539 Application?

 Because processing times can be long, don’t be surprised if your case status doesn’t change for weeks.
 Just keep checking your case status regularly and respond to status adjustments as they occur.

 If your case status falls outside of USCIS’s current processing times for Form I-539 consider contacting USCIS for more information.
-If you don’t get the answers you need, you can get legal help through our Ask an Attorney program, which lets you speak with an independent attorney for $24/month.

 Where in the Form I-539 Application Process Will I See the “Case Was Received” Status?